What is /dev/fort?

 Later, they decided that Fort Clonque would make a great venue for an event that they had talked about running for a while—a kind of extended Hack Day, allowing time to build something more ambitious with a larger group of people.

 The first event was jokingly named “Super Evil Dev Fort” (inspired by SuperHappyDevHouse).
-The name stuck, but we decided to be less (explicitly) evil later.
+The name stuck, but we decided that ironic references to evil weren't a good idea.